H. Vinoth

 H. Vinoth is an Indian film director and screenwriter who works in Tamil cinema.
 He made his directorial debut with Sathuranga Vettai (2014).
-He went on to direct the critically-acclaimed Theeran Adhigaaram Ondru (2017) along with Nerkonda Paarvai (2019), Valimai (2022), and Thunivu (2023), his trio of films starring Ajith Kumar.
-He is currently working on Jana Nayagan starring Vijay.
+He went on to direct the critically-acclaimed Theeran Adhigaaram Ondru (2017) along with Nerkonda Paarvai (2019), Valimai (2022), and Thunivu (2023), his trio of films starring Ajith Kumar which he is known for.
+He directed the final film for Vijay known as Jana Nayagan (2026) before entering into politics.

 Film career

 Vinoth worked as an assistant director to R. Parthiepan and Vijay Milton, in Pachchak Kuthira and Goli Soda, respectively.

 In 2014, Vinoth made his directorial debut with Sathuranga Vettai, produced by Manobala.
 The film was very well-received by both the critics and audience alike.
 It was said to be a "con film".
 He stated, "My film is about the pace at which we all want to make money in our lives.
 It is about the anger of the common man, who thinks money is the solution to all his problems.
 When there is an imbalance in nature, we experience tsunamis and earthquakes.
 Likewise, my story is about the imbalance in the social morals of a common man".
 Although it was a heist film, Vinoth said that he had made the film "as funny as possible" and that it had been narrated, was signed on as director.

 In early 2016, Vinoth narrated a script to Karthi, who was very impressed and agreed to team up with him, after the release of Kaashmora and Kaatru Veliyidai.
 The film was titled Theeran Adhigaaram Ondru and produced by S. R. Prakashbabu and S. R. Prabhu, under Dream Warrior Pictures.
 The story was based on true events from Operation Bawaria, which involved the nefarious activity of dacoits and its eventual containment by Tamil Nadu police.
 Karthi and Rakul Preet Singh played the lead roles in the film, while Abhimanyu Singh played the prime antagonist.
 Upon release, it received highly positive reviews.
 Karthi's performance was highly acclaimed, for which, he received the Filmfare Critics Award for Best Actor – South and was nominated for the Filmfare Award for Best Actor – Tamil.